Skip to main content

 EMAIL_SENTEmail was sent to a leadEach sequence step send

-EMAIL_OPENEDLead opened an emailFirst open per email
+EMAIL_OPENLead opened an emailFirst open detected

-EMAIL_CLICKEDLead clicked a linkEach unique link click
+EMAIL_LINK_CLICKLead clicked a tracked linkEach unique link click

-EMAIL_REPLIEDLead replied to an emailEach reply received
+EMAIL_REPLYLead replied to an emailEach reply received

-EMAIL_BOUNCEDEmail bouncedSoft or hard bounce
+EMAIL_BOUNCEEmail bouncedSoft or hard bounce

 LEAD_UNSUBSCRIBEDLead clicked unsubscribeUnsubscribe action